doolinius/ulab/doc/lab.md

 Labs may also contain **flags**.
 A **flag** is a four digit number that appears after the text "flag_".
 For example: "flag_1234".
 These will appear when running certain commands.
 Students may "capture the flag" by using a command.
 Some flags will appear as long as the student executes the steps properly.
 Other flags, called **bonus flags**, are hidden and require the student to explore and run commands that are not part of the lab.
 These are worth bonus points.

+Labs may also contain **questions**.
+After a successful 'lab check', you may be prompted with a question about the previous step or steps.
+This may be Multiple Choice, True/False or Short Answer (more question types forthcoming).
+These questions are also part of the lab score.

 **lab** also provides sub-commands for viewing the steps of the lab, the details of the current step

 # SCORING

-The score is calculated by adding the number of successfully completed steps to the number of captured flags and the number of bonus flags.
-The highest possible score is the number of steps plus the number of flags.
+The score is calculated by adding the number of successfully completed steps to the number of captured flags, the number of correctly answered questions and the number of bonus flags.
+The highest possible score is the number of steps plus the number of flags, plus the number of questions.
 This means that if you find bonus flags, your score could potentially be higher than the total possible.

-For example, if a lab has 7 steps, has 3 flags and 2 bonus flags, the total possible is:
+For example, if a lab has 9 steps, has 3 flags, 3 questions and 2 bonus flags, the total possible is:

-    7 + 3 => 10 total possible points
+    9 + 3 + 3 => 15 total possible points

-If you capture the 2 bonus flags, your score can be 12 out of 10.
+If you capture the 2 bonus flags, your score can be 17 out of 15.
 Those two points will be bonus points toward your final grade in the class.

 # SUB-COMMANDS